teeaarbee/blog/content/week_20.md

 Diwali isn’t Diwali without firecrackers 🤐

-PS: I haven’t burst any crackers for like 7 years now, but it’s kinda sad to see a lot many kids who wanted to burn crackers this year, were not allowed to 😣 idk I just feel bad for them.
+PS: I haven’t burnt any crackers for like 7 years now, but it’s kinda sad to see a lot many kids who wanted to burn crackers this year, were not allowed to 😣 idk I just feel bad for them.

 ##Social Media updates
 Posted a Diwali special meme which I had planned like a week ago hehe